-- each Academy within the Trust has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the individual Academies is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; Recent concerns about gang culture in the locality have resulted in the Trust forging closer collaborations with a range of agencies in our joint commitment to keeping children safe; - staffing the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning;
+• Each Academy within the Trust has considerable reliance on continued Government funding through the ESFA and there is no assurance that policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.

-- fraud and mismanagement of funds The Trust has appointed Schools Choice to carry out independent and external checks on financial systems and records as required by the Academy Financial Handbook.
-All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
-The risk in this area is considered to be low; and - defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist the main risk to the Trust is an annual cash flow funding of part of the deficit.
+- Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - Reputational the continuing success of the individual Academies is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; Recent concerns about gang culture in the locality have resulted in the Trust forging closer collaborations with a range of agencies in our joint commitment to keeping children safe; - Staffing the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - Fraud and mismanagement of funds in 2019/20 Schools Choice were used but for 2020/21 the Trust has appointed Scrutton Bland to carry out independent and external checks on financial systems and records as required by the Academy Financial Handbook.
+All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - Financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+The risk in this area is considered to be low; and - Defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist the main risk to the Trust is an annual cash flow funding of part of the deficit.
 Trustees take these payments into account when setting the annual budget plan.